Stephanie Tsapakis

 As we move more than one standard deviation away from the mean, we get into scores that are outside the average range.
 The orange color shows the area qualified as being "below average" or more than one standard deviation below the mean (in other words, further away).
 The part of your score report showing "Standard Score" should have numbers between 80-89 (sometimes 70-85).

-On the other side of the mean would be the above average scores.
+On the other side of the mean would be the above-average scores.
 Anything with a standard score of 110-119 would fall in the blue area, and be classified as "above average".
 Anything in the purple area with a standard score of 120 and higher would be classified as "well above average".
 Scores in these ranges would indicate a student is scoring better than the majority of their peers on these standardized assessments.
 These scores also fall one or two standard deviations away from the mean, meaning they move in another direction away from the average of the group.

 We hear it a lot in our consultations with families, a parent saying they just "KNEW" something was off, but the school kept telling them to wait before getting additional help.
+(Expert tip: Don't wait.
+Trust that gut!)

-*note: standard deviation calculations will vary from test to test.
-Typically they will be in increments of 10 or 15.
+Note: Standard deviation calculations will vary from test to test.
+Typically, they will be in increments of 10 or 15.

 Looking for personalized support for your child's learning journey?